rajsaurav/Marketing-Analysis-in-Food-and-Beverage-Industry/README.md

 # Recommendations

-- We should heaviy target the age group from 19 - 45 as they are the major market in consuming drinks
+- We should heavily target the age group from 19 - 45 as they are the major market in consuming drinks
 - Should  focus on cities with lesser brands.
 Lesser competition will help to estabish the brand in the market comparatively better
 - Should focus on drinks especially catering to the health of females and non binary group.
 This will help increase the customer base
 - Drinks should be maufactued with either caffeine or vitamins as they are the most preferred ingredients in drinks by the people